greg-js/arch-wiki-md-repo/wiki/_content/english/Rxvt-unicode.md

 ## Cut and paste

+You can use CTRL-ALT-C and CTRL-ALT-V for copy and paste.

 Rxvt-unicode uses cut buffers which are loaded into the current `PRIMARY` selection by default.
 See [Selecting and pasting text](http://pod.tst.eu/http://cvs.schmorp.de/rxvt-unicode/doc/rxvt.1.pod#THE_SELECTION_SELECTING_AND_PASTING_) for details.

 **Note:** Text can be selected to `CLIPBOARD` with the `selection-to-clipboard` [perl extension](#Perl_extensions) available since [rxvt-unicode](https://www.archlinux.org/packages/?name=rxvt-unicode) 9.20.